Wiretap Channels with Random States Non-Causally Available at the Encoder: Proof of Lemma

-\subsection{Proof of Lemma \ref{LEMMA:soft_covering}}
+\section{Proof of Lemma \ref{LEMMA:soft_covering}}

 We state the proof in terms of arbitrary distributions (not necessarily discrete).
-When needed, we will specialize to the case that $\mathcal{V}$ and $\mathcal{W}$ are finite.
-For any fixed superposition codebook $\mathcal{B}_n$, let the Radon-Nikodym derivative between the induced and desired distributions be denoted as
+When needed, we will specialize to the case where $\mathcal{W}$ is finite.
+For any fixed superposition codebook $\mathcal{B}_n$, let the Radon-Nikodym derivative of the induced distribution with respect to $p_W$ be denoted as

-In the discrete case, this is just a ratio of probability mass functions.
+In the discrete case, $\Delta_{\mathcal{B}_n}$ is a ratio of PMFs.
 Accordingly, the relative entropy of interest, which is a function of the codebook $\mathcal{B}_n$, is given by

-To describe the jointly-typical set over $u$-, $v$- and $w$-sequences, we first define information density $i_{Q_{W|U}}:\mathcal{U}\times\mathcal{W}\to\mathbb{R}_+$ and $i_{Q_{W|U,V}}:\mathcal{U}\times\mathcal{V}\times\mathcal{W}\to\mathbb{R}_+$ as
+To describe the jointly-typical set over $u$-, $v$- and $w$-sequences, we first define information density $i_{p_{W|U}}:\mathcal{U}\times\mathcal{W}\to\mathbb{R}_+$ and $i_{p_{W|U,V}}:\mathcal{U}\times\mathcal{V}\times\mathcal{W}\to\mathbb{R}_+$ as

-In \eqref{EQ:information_density}, the arguments of the logarithms are the Radon-Nikodym derivatives between $Q_{W|U=u}$ and $Q_W$ and $Q_{W|U=u,V=v}$ and $Q_W$, respectively.
+In \eqref{EQ:information_density}, the arguments of the logarithms are the Radon-Nikodym derivatives of $p_{W|U=u}$ and $p_{W|U=u,V=v}$, respectively, with respect to $p_W$.
 Let $\epsilon_1,\epsilon_2\geq0$ be arbitrary, to be determined later, and define

 and note that

 We split $P^{(\mathcal{B}_n)}_{\mathbf{W}}$ into two parts, making use of the indicator function.
 For every $\mathbf{w}\in\mathcal{W}^n$, define